 Cardiogenic shock is usually diagnosed in an emergency setting.
-Doctors will check for signs and symptoms of shock, and will then perform additional tests to find out what's causing your condition.
+Doctors will check for signs and symptoms of shock, and will then perform tests to find out the cause.
 Tests to diagnose cardiogenic shock include:

 - Blood tests.
-Blood will be drawn to see if your kidneys or liver might be damaged, to look for signs of an infection in your heart, and to see if you've had a heart attack.
-Another type of blood test (arterial blood gas) may also be used to determine how much oxygen is present in the blood.
+Blood will be drawn to check for organ damage, infection and heart attack.
+Another type of blood test (arterial blood gas) may be used to measure oxygen in your blood.

-Coronary catheterization (angiogram).
-This test can show if your coronary arteries are narrowed or blocked.
-A liquid dye is injected into the arteries of your heart through a long, thin tube (catheter) that's pushed through an artery, usually in your leg, to the arteries in your heart.
-As the dye fills your arteries, the arteries become visible on X-ray, revealing areas of blockage.
+- Coronary catheterization (angiogram).
+A liquid dye is injected into the arteries of your heart through a long, thin tube (catheter) that's inserted through an artery, usually in your leg, to the arteries in your heart.
+As the dye fills your arteries, the arteries become visible on X-ray, revealing areas of blockage or narrowing.

 You Are ...
 The Campaign for Mayo Clinic